Changissnz/nu_merchant_principal/README.md

 importance of value for the singular judgment, one of the main points in the analysis/es.
-It is the effects, outward from one being separated by time and space to another, that count so much, as already stated in other words in the previous section (Pride Plays Perception Pt.
+It is the effects, outward from one being separated by time and space to another, that count so much in certain terms, as already stated in other words in the previous section (Pride Plays Perception Pt.
 III).
+What this means is simple in terms of self-interest that must operate in some construct: if something is beneficial, there is no need to place it in the lens of a dichotomy of truth and deception.
+Conversely, if something is not, by any means including the dichotomy of truth and deception.
+These statements are not a promotion or demotion of these views, but serve as a healthy reminder on the kind of rationales accepted by sentient thinking on many occasions.
+The statements can also be used by group members to build their base of analytical processes to judge the quality of their group-directed deception.